cchanging/asterinas/docs/src/kernel/linux-compatibility.md

 >
 > --- Linus Torvalds

-Asterinas is dedicated to maintaining compatibility with the Linux ABI, ensuring that applications and administrative tools designed for Linux can seamlessly operate within Asterinas.
+Astros is dedicated to maintaining compatibility with the Linux ABI, ensuring that applications and administrative tools designed for Linux can seamlessly operate within Astros.
-While we prioritize compatibility, it is important to note that Asterinas does not, nor will it in the future, support the loading of Linux kernel modules.
+While we prioritize compatibility, it is important to note that Astros does not, nor will it in the future, support the loading of Linux kernel modules.

 ## System Calls

 At the time of writing,
-Asterinas implements 204 out of the 336 system calls provided by Linux on x86-64 architecture.
+Astros implements 204 out of the 336 system calls provided by Linux on x86-64 architecture.

 | Numbers | Names            | Is Implemented  |